-DEATH AL DENTE, first in the Food Lovers’ Village Mysteries, won the 2013 Agatha Award for Best First Novel, making her the first author to win Agatha Awards for both fiction and nonfiction.
-Set in a lakeside resort community in NW Montana and featuring Erin Murphy, the manager of Glacier Mercantile, a regional specialty food market, DEATH AL DENTE proves the old adage: it takes a village to catch a killer!
-The sequel, CRIME RIB, appeared in July 2014, and quickly joined DEATH AL DENTE as a national bestseller.
-BUTTER OFF DEAD, featuring murder at a food lovers’ film festival will be published in July 2015.
+DEATH AL DENTE, first in the Food Lovers’ Village Mysteries, won the 2013 Agatha Award for Best First Novel, making Leslie the first author to win Agatha Awards for both fiction and nonfiction.
+Set in a lakeside resort community in NW Montana and featuring Erin Murphy, the manager of Glacier Mercantile, a regional specialty food market, The series proves the old adage: it takes a village to catch a killer!

 Leslie has also published several short stories.
 Thicker than Blood” – Leslie’s contribution to FISH TALES: The Guppy Anthology – is the story of one weekend in the lives of two women, good friends, and how far each will go to protect her daughter.
 True to the theme of the anthology – short mysteries involving water and fish – it’s set on the shores of Montana’s Flathead Lake, a few miles from Leslie’s home.
 Other short stories appear in Ellery Queen Mystery Magazine, Alfred Hitchcock Mystery Magazine, ThugLit, and The Whitefish Review.

-Leslie is president of Sisters in Crime, an international organization of more than 3,500 writers, readers, librarians, booksellers, and publishing pros, formed in 1987 to promote the ongoing advancement, recognition, and professional development of women crime writers.
+Leslie served as 2015-16 president of Sisters in Crime, an international organization of more than 3,500 writers, readers, librarians, booksellers, and publishing pros, formed in 1987 to promote the ongoing advancement, recognition, and professional development of women crime writers.